 The Alcohol Timeline Follow Back (TLFB) assesses frequency/quantity of drinking.
 The TLFB will be used at all laboratory sessions to fill in any potentially missing data from the daily logs

-Time frame: Retrospectively for 45 days prior to study enrollment, and through study completion (up to 75 days post-baseline)
+Time frame: Baseline was measured retrospectively for 45 days prior to study enrollment.
+Post was measured from baseline through study completion, up to 75 days

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.